How Is HIV Passed From One Person to Another?

 The most common ways that someone can get HIV are by:

 - Having sex (anal, vaginal, or oral) with a person who has HIV

-- Sharing drug needles with someone who has HIV
+- Sharing drug needles or other drug equipment with someone who has HIV

 Women with HIV can pass it to their babies before or during birth, and through breastfeeding.